-This rear wheel drive vehicle has a turning radius of 6 feet, a top speed of 38 miles per hour, and is capable of safely and reliably overcoming tough terrain.
-It features a unique modified multi-link suspension system, Elka Stage 5 coilover shocks, a 10 hp OHV Intek Model 19 engine—generously provided to all teams by Briggs and Stratton—a fine-tuned continuously variable transmission, high impact custom composite body panels and skid plates, and a custom built high efficiency gearbox.
+This all-wheel-drive vehicle has a turning radius of 6 feet, a top speed of 38 miles per hour, and is capable of safely and reliably overcoming tough terrain.
+It features a unique modified multi-link suspension system, Custom Fox coilover shocks, a 10 hp OHV Intek Model 19 engine—generously provided to all teams by Briggs and Stratton—a fine-tuned continuously variable transmission, high impact custom composite body panels and skid plates, and a custom built high efficiency gearbox.

 Baja looks forward to competitions each year, as it is the ultimate test of our vehicle’s performance.
 Each competition begins with three static events (design presentation, sales presentation, and cost report), four dynamic events (acceleration, hill climb, suspension & traction or rock crawl, and maneuverability), and a four-hour endurance race.
 Our team attempts to compete in at least two competitions per year.
 In doing so, we receive valuable feedback which we use to adjust our designs and make improvements for the following year.

 Our Baja team consists of 13 main subsystems.
 Students are able to join those which best utilize their knowledge and interests.

 “Baja has shaped my undergraduate studies here at Cal Poly.
 Not only does it provide me with great experience in all aspects of engineering, but it gives me the opportunity to work with brilliant students who have become my friends.
 My fellow teammates motivate me to push my limits and become a better engineer. ”

 — Sammy Tran, Baja Gearbox Lead